Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 Your team’s awareness of security best practices can make a huge difference in your website’s security.

-By following these security tips, small businesses like yours can effectively protect their websites from potential threats and secure their online presence.
+If you choose to follow these security tips, small businesses like yours can effectively protect their websites from potential threats and secure their online presence.

 Implementing these steps may seem time-consuming, but the investment in security is far more affordable than recovering from a breach.
 Taking proactive measures now can save small businesses from significant risks down the road, allowing them to focus on growth and success.